-Based upon recommendations and several evaluation studies conducted by the Department of Planning and Budget, the claims and cost containment program was developed and is administered by Managed Care Innovations.
+Based on recommendations and several evaluation studies conducted by the Department of Planning and Budget, the claims and cost containment program was developed and is administered by Managed Care Innovations (MCI).
 An Ombudsman and Quality Assurance Program are in place to assist employees with service issues.

 The Virginia Institute of Marine Science is responsible for providing employees with a panel of three physicians from which to choose medical treatment.
 When a work-related injury/illness occurs, the following rules apply:

-When any work-related injury/illness does occur, it must be reported as soon as possible to Libby MacDonald, the Institute's Workers' Compensation Representative, at ext.
+- When any work-related injury/illness does occur, it must be reported immediately when possible, or within 24 hours, to Libby MacDonald, the Workers' Compensation Representative for VIMS, at ext.
 7201.
-If Libby MacDonald is not available, please contact Tom Grose in the Safety Office at ext.
-7152.
+If Libby MacDonald is not available, please contact Eric Fidler in the Safety Office at ext.
+7322.
 The employee is responsible for reporting all minor incidents, including insect bites, even if medical treatment is not sought.
-The employee should also make their Supervisor aware of the incident.
-After the claim has been forwarded to Managed Care Innovations, an investigation will be performed for safety prevention and claim compensability.
+The employee should also make their supervisor aware of the incident.
+After the claim has been forwarded to MCI, an investigation will be performed for safety prevention and claim compensability.

-Under the Virginia Workers' Compensation Law, it is mandatory that all Institute employees requiring treatment for a work-related illness or injury choose a physician or medical facility from a panel specified by the employer.
-The employee must inform the attending physician that this is a Workers' Compensation Claim administered for the Commonwealth by Managed Care Innovations.
+- Under the Virginia Workers' Compensation Law, it is mandatory that all VIMS employees requiring treatment for a work-related illness or injury choose a physician or medical facility from a panel specified by the employer.
+The employee must inform the attending physician that this is a Workers' Compensation Claim administered for the Commonwealth by MCI.
 Non-compliance with this requirement shifts the cost of medical care to the employee.

-It is the policy of The College of William & Mary and The Virginia Institute of Marine Science to retain our valued employees, and achieve a safe and timely return to the workforce of employees who have been injured or taken ill due to a work-related incident.
+- It is the policy of William & Mary and VIMS to retain our valued employees, and achieve a safe and timely return to the workforce of employees who have been injured or taken ill due to a work-related incident.
 For this purpose, the Workers' Compensation Disability Management Program provides training for state agencies in disability management, and how to develop a Return to Work Program that will assure, whenever possible, a rapid return to work for injured employees, using a team approach to identify job duties which can be safely performed by the injured employee during the recovery period.